stasaki/DEcode/README.md

     - Menu -> File -> Open notebook -> GITHUB tab
     - Search `https://github.com/stasaki/DEcode`
     - Select `Run_DEcode_toy.ipynb`
 3. Run each block of code.

+Gene level features for all genes are available at data/GTEx53_gene/DEcode_data.tar.gz.
+However, due to the memory limitation in Google Colab, you cannot train a model with all genes.
+Please consider setting up Keras with GPU in your environment or use Code Ocean platform.

 ### Run DEcode on Code Ocean